Robert Allison (geographer): Education and academic career

+Charitable work and organisational affiliations

-Since stepping down from his role at Loughborough University, Bob is developing a portfolio of responsibilities.
-Recent appointments include becoming a Trustee of The Chatham Historic Dockyard Trust, Chair of the Board of Trustees of the St Philip’s Centre, Chair of the Board of Trustees of The Air Ambulance Service and Children’s Air Ambulance.
-He was appointed Deputy Lord Lieutenant for the County of Leicestershire in 2022.
+Professor Allison now has a portfolio of responsibilities.
+Recent appointments include becoming a Trustee of The Chatham Historic Dockyard Trust, Chair of the Board of Trustees of the St Philip's Centre, Chair of the Board of Trustees of The Air Ambulance Service and National Children's Air Ambulance, an independent member of Council and Chair of Audit and Risk Committee at City St George’s University of London.

+In 2023 Bob was appointed the Senior Non-Executive Member of Chapter at Leicester Cathedral and a Non-Executive Director of HSSMI Ltd. In 2024 he was appointed Chair of Trustees at Gresham College in London.
+He presently acts as UK Higher Education Adviser to KKR LLP private equity.
+Professor Allison was appointed Deputy Lord Lieutenant for the County of Leicestershire in 2022.

+Recognition

-During his career Bob Allison has received several honours and awards, including the Cuthbert Peek Award from the Royal Geographical Society, the Charles Lyell Award from the British Association of the Advancement of Science, and the Jan de Ploey Prize from the Katholieke Universiteit Leuven.
+During his career Allison has received several honours and awards, including the Cuthbert Peek Award from the Royal Geographical Society, the Charles Lyell Award from the British Association of the Advancement of Science, and the Jan de Ploey Prize from the Katholieke Universiteit Leuven.
 He was awarded the Outstanding Leadership Award from the Council for Advancement and support in Education.
-Professor Allison was appointed Commander of the British Empire (CBE) in the 2021 Birthday Honours for services to education and supporting young people’s talent, equality and achievement.
+Professor Allison was appointed Commander of the British Empire (CBE) in the 2021 Birthday Honours for services to education and supporting young people's talent, equality and achievement.
+He was awarded an honorary degree from Loughborough University in 2023.